crails-framework/crails-deploy/README.md

 # crails-deploy

 crails-deploy is a deployment tool designed to deploy web services on a remote Linux or FreeBSD server.
-The packages are designed to be extracted at the root of the remote server, using the [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+The packages are designed to be extracted at the root of the remote server, using the [Fileststem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
 On top of extracting the content of the package to the root of the remote server, the deployment service will create:

 * A directory in `/var` for the application to have a place to write files to,
 * A directory in `/var/log` for the application to store its logs

-The deployment service can also use `user` and `group` settings: in such case, it will create the required user and groups (if needed), and set restrictive permissions on the `bin` and `share` directory of your application, to ensure that the deployed files can only be run and read by the web service, and can only be modified by the administrator of the machine.
+* A user and a group to run your webservice with
+* Restrictive permissions to prevent your application from modifying itself in case of security breach

 The package is expected to provide a service file, designed for `systemctl` or `rc` (the former for Linux targets, the latter for FreeBSD targets): at the end of the deployment, crails-deploy will enable and restart your service.